How to Create a WordPress Website Structure that Meets your Business Goals

 For WordPress website structure, the most obvious influence of your goal measurement strategy will be evident in the plugins you choose.
 Plugins add functionality to your WordPress site without which you would have to write custom code.
 Custom code is always an option and may be the best choice depending on your site design and data measurement requirements.
 Budget size and schedule usually drive the adoption of plugins instead.
 Many are free or low cost, many work extremely well, and if your needs are common needs, you probably do not need to burn budget on the custom code.

 The most popular plugin to add to ensure your site has Google Analytics is Monster Insights.
 This plugin allows you to easily verify and connect to your website’s Universal Analytics code for your Google Analytics property.
 It also offers data you can view in your WordPress dashboard if you like going to only one location to work with your website.
 If you are using Monster Insights, in order to measure some types of events on your site, each event completion will need to result in a user landing on a unique URL.
 For example, if you are tracking leads generated on your website, this would mean having a distinct URL for the contact form thank you page that a user will land on after successful contact form submission.
 For tracking visitor interest, this would mean having a unique URL for the sign-up thank you page the user visits once they have successfully signed up for your newsletter.
-Other goals, such as linking interest in website content to duration on a page or site, can be tracked easily without linking behavior to a unique URL.
+Other goals, such as linking interest in website content to the duration on a page or site, can be tracked easily without linking behavior to a unique URL.

 Generating an email mail list is often a goal of websites.
 This can be streamlined through your website by using an email service integration such as MailChimp.
 We use a plugin called MailChimp for WordPress, but several plugins exist to manage MailChimp lists directly from your website.
 You will note that you can assign a thank you URL to MailChimp for the form completion response to guarantee that sign-ups are tracked as a goal in Google Analytics.
 You can also track the MailChimp submit code directly through a plugin such as WP Google Analytics Events.
-However, you will need to have code level knowledge of the code used when a user submits the form to set up GA Events correctly.
+However, you will need to have code-level knowledge of the code used when a user submits the form to set up GA Events correctly.
 This is also true for using plugins such as Ninja Forms or Contact Form 7 unless you link form submission to a thank you URL.

-Yoast SEO is a WordPress plug-in that provides very basic keyword and meta data tools that are extremely helpful, especially if you have been ignoring this entirely.
+Yoast SEO is a WordPress plug-in that provides very basic keyword and metadata tools that are extremely helpful, especially if you have been ignoring this entirely.
 The most effective use of the Yoast SEO tools assumes you have developed and are implementing a keyword strategy.

 Keyword strategy influences site structure and design.